 Each patrons’ feed is customized to the posts available to them.
 Audio upload posts you publish for “All patrons” will populate on all paying patrons’ feeds.
 Any audio upload posts you publish for “Select Tiers” will only populate for patrons’ paying within those Tiers.

 Example: Elizabeth has a Custom pledge of $5 a month with you, their status is “no reward” in your .
 Jake is also paying $5 a month, but joined your Gold Tier when they joined.
-If you publish an uploaded audio post for “All patrons,” both Elizabeth and Jake will see this post on their feed.
-If you publish a post for “Select tiers,” and only select your Gold Tier to have access, only Jake will see this post populate on their RSS feed on their podcast app.
+If you publish an uploaded audio post for “All patrons,” both Elizabeth and Jake will find this post on their feed.
+If you publish a post for “Select tiers,” and only select your Gold Tier to have access, only Jake will have this post populate on their RSS feed on their podcast app.

 Will patrons have access to my feed after they cancel?

-When a patron cancels their membership the entire feed is pulled – they won’t see new posts on their feed.
+When a patron cancels their membership the entire feed is pulled – they won’t find new posts on their feed.
 However, many podcast apps will cache data locally.
 This means that patrons who’ve cancelled, may have access to uploaded audio posts you published that were available to them before they cancelled.

 That said, if the patron were to try to reuse that same RSS link to resubscribe to your feed, the subscription will fail.